 Q: What does “circadian rhythm” mean and how can you support it?

 A: Circadian rhythm is an internal process that regulates our sleep–wake cycle and repeats roughly every 24 hours.
 It is supported by a regular sleep schedule as well as natural fluctuation in day and night hormones, daylight and darkness, and body temperature.
 Irregular sleep times, heavy use of stimulants or alcohol, jetlag, and chronic stress can mess with this rhythm.
-You can support the circadian rhythm through a healthy lifestyle, balanced diet, being active and outdoors during the day, and switching off in the evening (lights and devices, as well as your mind and body!).
-The natural sleep hormone melatonin support sleepiness in the evening.
-Following good guidelines allows melatonin to work for us.
-Some people take a melatonin supplement, especially during periods when they are struggling with their sleep rhythm or to combat jetlag.
+You can support the circadian rhythm with a healthy lifestyle, balanced diet, being active, spending time outside during the day, and switching off in the evening (lights and devices, as well as your mind and body!).
+Our natural sleep hormone melatonin support sleepiness in the evening and observing good sleep guidelines allows melatonin to work for us.
+Some people take a melatonin supplement, especially if they are struggling with their sleep rhythm or to combat jetlag.

 Q: How do we find our natural rhythm?
 Does the time we naturally fall asleep define us as ‘owls’ or ‘larks’?

 Trying to follow your natural rhythm improves the odds of getting a good sleep, but real life tends to interfere.
-Most people’s daily rhythm is set by work, school, and family schedules, which might not match their natural rhythm.
-But we can make choices that support our natural rhythm.
+Most people’s daily rhythm is set by work, school, and family schedules, which might not match their natural rhythm, but we can make choices that support the natural rhythm.
 An owl who must wake up early needs to pay attention to their evening routine and avoid the temptation to turn the rhythm on its head over the weekend.
 A lark should go to bed early, when feeling sleepy, instead of powering through and trying to stay up late.
-Otherwise, it’s tough to get a long enough sleep if your eyes pop open at 5am!
+Otherwise, it’s tough to get enough sleep if the eyes pop open at 5am!

 Q: What are your thoughts on napping?